On Finding Causes vs. Finding Levers

 Garg and Fetzer (2025) find a stark divergence between what gets published (causes) and what creates impact (levers).
 Top 5 journals reward “novelty”, e.g., finding a new causal link, even a tiny, obscure one… is the path to acceptance.
 The long-term impact (citations), tho, comes from engaging with “central, widely recognized concepts”.

 As Prof. Krämer wrote, “Cheap t-tests... have in equilibrium a marginal scientific product equal to their cost”.
 AI makes those tests almost free.
-So, my point isn’t necessarily that we need a new statistic to replace the p-value or that we should downgrade it in terms of relative importance.
-My point is that we should be more careful and focus on the questions we ask during the design phase.
-Instead of asking “can I identify this?” or “is this novel?”, we need to be asking further: “if this *does* work, how much of the problem does it actually solve?”… if there’s a problem even to start with.
+My point isn’t that we should abandon the p-value, but that we must be far more rigorous about the questions we ask during the design phase.
+Instead of stopping at “can I identify this?” or “is this novel?”, we need to ask: “does this variable explain the variation?”.
+If it works, how much of the problem does it actually solve?
+Practically, this means reporting variance decomposition alongside our regression tables, or justifying small effects with explicit cost-benefit or compounding arguments.
+If we don’t start valuing the answers to these questions, we are going to drown in statistically significant noise.

 Already happening in other sciences.
 Good point here.